On the Sigma invariants of even Artin groups of FC-type: Abstract

 \section{Abstract}

-In this paper we study Sigma invariants of even Artin groups of $\FC$-type, extending some known results for right-angled Artin groups.
-In particular, we define a condition that we call the strong homological $n$-link condition for a graph $\Gamma$ and prove that it gives a sufficient condition for a character $\chi:A_\Gamma\to\ZZ$ to satisfy $[\chi]\in\Sigma^n(A_\Gamma,\ZZ)$.
+In this paper we study Sigma-invariants of even Artin groups of $\FC$-type, extending some known results for right-angled Artin groups.
+In particular, we define a condition that we call the strong $n$-link condition for a graph $\Gamma$ and prove that it gives a sufficient condition for a character $\chi:A_\Gamma\to\ZZ$ to satisfy $[\chi]\in\Sigma^n(A_\Gamma,\ZZ)$.
 This implies that the kernel $A^\chi_\Gamma=\ker \chi$ is of type $\FP_n$.
-The homotopy counterpart is also proved.
-Partial results on the converse are discussed.
+We prove the homotopical version of this result as well and discuss partial results on the converse.
+We also provide a general formula for the free part of $H_n(A^\chi_\Gamma;\FF)$ as an $\FF[t^{\pm 1}]$-module with the natural action induced by $\chi$.
+This gives a characterization of when $H_n(A^\chi_\Gamma;\FF)$ is a finite dimensional vector space over~$\FF$.